fritzthecap/filebrowser10/README.md

 A platform-independent Java/Swing file explorer.

 This project is absolutely free.
-It is licensed under the GNU LIBRARY GENERAL PUBLIC LICENSE V2, see License.html.
+It is licensed under the GNU LIBRARY GENERAL PUBLIC LICENSE V2.
 I accept no responsibility for incorrect use.

 Compile the project with ANT (this is not a Maven project):